augmented-os/augmented-os/docs/architecture/components/business_store_service/operations/configuration.md

 Sensitive config (DB credentials, API keys for embedding service, encryption keys, etc.) should not be in plain config files in source control.
 Use environment variables or secret management:

 * For example, `EMBEDDING_API_KEY` could be an env var set in deployment from a vault.
-The config loading should support pulling from env or separate file that’s not committed.
+The config loading should support pulling from env or separate file that's not committed.
 * If using Kubernetes, use Secrets and mount as env or volume.

 ## Configuration of RLS and Security